KMartinSA/Autotest/README.md

 <h2 align="center" color="Blue"> 💻 Creating the App</h2>

-For this app I used standard coding practise of
+For this app I used standard coding practise of creating simplied function names, using all my classnames in the camelcase that is a better pratise when using Javascript.
+All the different section are borkwn down for a reader to clearly establish each function of a code partition and well indented for clarity.
+Please see image below as an example: